 I declare under penalty of perjury under the law of the District of Columbia that the foregoing is true and correct, and that I am physically located outside the geographic boundaries of the United States, Puerto Rico, the United States Virgin Islands, and any territory or insular possession subject to the jurisdiction of the United States.
+Executed on

-Executed on day of , , at (date) (month) (year)
+day of ,, at

+(date) (month) (year)

 (city or other locations, and state)

+.

 (country)

+xclusions.
+Ri ) does not a

-(2) Exclusions.
-Rule 2 (b)(1) does not apply to:
+- apply to:

-(A) a deposition;
+- (A) a deposition;

-(B) an oath of office; or
+- (B) an oath of office; or

-(C) an oath required to be given before a specified official other than a notary public.
+- (C) an oath required to be given before a specified official other than a notary public.

 In accordance with D.C.
-Code §§ 46-353.03 and -356.04 (2017 Supp.), the definition of "minor" may be governed by the law in the state where a child support order was issued.
+Code §§ 46-353.03 and -356.04 (2018 Supp.), the definition of "minor" may be governed by the law in the state where a child support order was issued.